Pixel-art scaling algorithms: 2×SaI

-The algorithm checks A, B, C, and D for a diagonal match such that A==D and B!=C, or the other way around, or if they are both diagonals, or if there is no diagonal match.
+The algorithm checks A, B, C, and D for a diagonal match such that A==D and B!=C, or the other way around, or if they are both diagonals or if there is no diagonal match.
 Within these, it checks for three or four identical pixels.
 Based on these conditions, the algorithm decides whether to use one of A, B, C, or D, or an interpolation among only these four, for each output pixel.
-The 2xSaI arbitrary scaler can enlarge any image to any resolution, and uses bilinear filtering to interpolate pixels.
+The 2xSaI arbitrary scaler can enlarge any image to any resolution and uses bilinear filtering to interpolate pixels.

 Since Kreed released the source code under the GNU General Public License, it is freely available to anyone wishing to utilize it in a project released under that license.
 Developers wishing to use it in a non-GPL project would be required to rewrite the algorithm without using any of Kreed's existing code.

 It is available in DosBox via scaler=2xsai option.

 hqnx family

 Maxim Stepin's hq2x, hq3x, and hq4x are for scale factors of 2:1, 3:1, and 4:1 respectively.
-Each works by comparing the color value of each pixel to those of its eight immediate neighbours, marking the neighbours as close or distant, and using a pregenerated lookup table to find the proper proportion of input pixels' values for each of the 4, 9 or 16 corresponding output pixels.
+Each work by comparing the color value of each pixel to those of its eight immediate neighbors, marking the neighbors as close or distant, and using a pre-generated lookup table to find the proper proportion of input pixels' values for each of the 4, 9 or 16 corresponding output pixels.
 The hq3x family will perfectly smooth any diagonal line whose slope is ±0.5, ±1, or ±2 and which is not anti-aliased in the input; one with any other slope will alternate between two slopes in the output.
 It will also smooth very tight curves.
 Unlike 2xSaI, it anti-aliases the output.

 hqnx was initially created for the Super NES emulator ZSNES.
 The author of bsnes has released a space-efficient implementation of hq2x to the public domain.
 A port to shaders, which has comparable quality to the early versions of xBR, is available.
-Prior to the port, a shader called "scalehq" has often been confused for hqx.
+Before the port, a shader called "scalehq" has often been confused for hqx.